 \subsection{The key group problem and the intercentrality index}

 Consider the following optimization problem:

-which is motivated by the application of criminal network (see \cite {Ballester2006,Ballester2010} for detailed discussion): the government, facing a group of criminals in a network $\mathbf{G}$, wants to identify a subset of criminals $S$ of $N$ (as known as \emph{the most wanted}) so that the total action (criminal effort in this context) in the remaining network is minimized after removing $S$ from the original network $\mathbf{G}$. \footnote{ It is well established that criminality is a social action with strong peer influences (see, for example, \cite{Sarnecki2001,Warr2002,Patacchini2012}).} Note that, before the intervention, the criminals play a game $\Gamma \left( \mathbf{G},\boldsymbol{\theta }\right) $ with total criminal activities $b\left( \mathbf{G},\boldsymbol{\theta }\right) $; after the removal of $S$ from $ \mathbf{G}$, the remaining criminals $S^{C}$ play the game $\Gamma (\left( \mathbf{G}_{S^{C}S^{C}},\boldsymbol{\theta }_{S^{C}}\right) $, which leads to the objective stated in program \eqref{P-keygroup}.
-To accommodate the constrain from the government side (for instance, limited police resource), the size of $S$ is bounded above by a positive integer $k$.
+which is motivated by application to a criminal network (see \cite {Ballester2006,Ballester2010} for detailed discussion): The government, facing a group of criminals in a network $\mathbf{G}$, wants to identify a subset of criminals $S$ of $N$ (known as \emph{the most wanted}) so that the total action (criminal effort in this context) in the remaining network is minimized after removing $S$ from the original network $\mathbf{G}$. \footnote{ It is well established that criminality is a social action with strong peer influences (see, for example, \cite{Sarnecki2001,Warr2002,Patacchini2012}).} Note that before the intervention, the criminals play a game $\Gamma \left( \mathbf{G},\boldsymbol{\theta }\right) $ with total criminal activities $b\left( \mathbf{G},\boldsymbol{\theta }\right) $; after the removal of $S$ from $ \mathbf{G}$, the remaining criminals $S^{C}$ play the game $\Gamma (\left( \mathbf{G}_{S^{C}S^{C}},\boldsymbol{\theta }_{S^{C}}\right) $, which leads to the objective stated in program \eqref{P-keygroup}.
+To accommodate the constraint from the government side (for instance, limited police resources), the size of $S$ is bounded above by a positive integer $k$.

 Problem \eqref{P-keygroup} is called the key player problem for $ k=1$, and the key group problem in general for $k\geq 2$. \cite {Ballester2010} introduce the following definition.

 \begin{defin} The intercentrality index of group $S$ in network $\left( N,\mathbf{G}\right) $ is defined as